Lil-Jaguar/Analog-Clock/README.md

 # Analog-Clock
-This is a html,css,js project coded to practice the css and js .....
+This is a html,css,js project coded just for practice